Bill Veeck: Chicago White Sox

 On the field, Veeck presented a Bicentennial-themed "Spirit of '76" parade on Opening Day in 1976, casting himself as the peg-legged fifer bringing up the rear.
-In the same year he reactivated Minnie Miñoso for eight at-bats, in order to give Miñoso a claim towards playing in four decades; he did so again in 1980, to expand the claim to five.
+The same year, he reactivated Minnie Miñoso for eight at-bats, to give Miñoso a claim towards playing in four decades; he did so again in 1980, to expand the claim to five.
 He also unveiled radically altered uniforms for the players, including clamdigger pants and even shorts, which the Sox wore for the first time against the Kansas City Royals on August 8, 1976.

 In an attempt to adapt to free agency, he developed a "rent-a-player" model, centering on the acquisition of other clubs' stars in their option years.
 The gambit was moderately successful: in 1977 the White Sox won 90 games and finished in third place with additions such as Oscar Gamble and Richie Zisk.

-During this last run, Veeck decided to have announcer Harry Caray sing "Take Me Out to the Ball Game" during the seventh inning stretch.
+During this last run, Veeck decided to have announcer Harry Caray sing "Take Me Out to the Ball Game" during the seventh-inning stretch.
 Veeck asked Caray to sing for the entire park, but he refused.
 Veeck replied that he already had a recording, so Caray would be heard either way.
 Caray reluctantly agreed to sing it live, accompanied by White Sox organist Nancy Faust, and went on to become famous for singing the tune, continuing to do so at Wrigley Field after becoming the broadcaster of the Chicago Cubs in 1982.
-This tradition has continued there since even with the death of Caray in 1998.
+This tradition has continued there, even after the death of Caray in 1998.

 The 1979 season was filled with more promotions.
 On April 10, he offered fans free admission the day after a 10–2 Opening Day defeat by the Toronto Blue Jays.
 On July 12, Veeck, with assistance from son Mike and radio personality Steve Dahl, held one of his most infamous promotions, Disco Demolition Night, between games of a scheduled doubleheader, which resulted in a riot at Comiskey Park and a forfeit to the visiting Detroit Tigers.